creepersguitar/CI-project4/README.md

  - If you need a required version you can type in the version after the name of the package (Like 20.1.0 for gunicorn)
 ## Usage
 ## Code Structure
+- This section details as to how the code is structured and how to get this structure.
+### Make structure
+- To make this Structure, you first have to install [Django](#installation)
+    - Then you type into the terminal "pip3 freeze local > requirements.txt"
+- After that you type into the terminal "django-admin startproject codestar ."
+(Replace codestar with the name of your project)
+- You then create the new app by typing into the terminal "python3 manage.py startapp blog"
+- Then under codestar (the project name) you open up settings.py
+    - Then you append 'blog', into the bottom of the installed apps list
+    - Afterwards in views.py you need to type in "from django.http import HttpResponse" then "def my_blog(request): return HttpResponse("Hello, Blog!")"
+This is used as a test to make sure the project works.
+    - In codestar/urls.py, you then have to type "from blog.views import my_blog"
+    - There should be a bit of the urls.py called urlpatterns, in there you append "path('blog/', my_blog, name='blog'),"
+- Then you can check the project runs by typing "python manage.py runserver"
+    - open the preview in a new tab then append /blog to the end of the url
+- If you have completed all of the above, then you should see "Hello, Blog!" on your screen.
+### How code is structured
 ## UX
 ## Testing
  This Section is all about the testing of Bite bait.
 From testing that they work on different browsers to manual and automated testing.